charles-e/new-c2lem/src/books/_BIP/The Pillow Book.md

 * <span meta="40.6@2025-08-08T17:00:14.541Z"></span>
 ‘Oh, you’re hopeless!’ said he, which amused me greatly.”
 The end of a cute anecdote about the emperor hitting on our narrator.

+* <span meta="44.4@2025-08-11T04:24:51.498Z"></span> “[144] Endearingly lovely things – A baby’s face painted on a gourd.
+A sparrow coming fluttering down to the nest when her babies are cheeping for her.
+”